-Fat Transfer Breast Augmentation in Philadelphia – A Natural Breast Augmentation
+Fat Transfer Breast Augmentation (Autologous Breast Augmentation)

 While many breast enhancement procedures require the use of synthetic implants, there is an additional treatment available to augment the size of the breast through natural means.
 Fat transfer treatments have become popular in recent years, but the technique is not new.
 The use of a person’s own fat has been common in medicine for decades.
 Today, we routinely use fat cells to restore contours and volume to various parts of the body and to rejuvenate areas affected by age.
 Dr. R. Brannon Claytor is pleased to offer fat transfer as an option for women who are considering a natural breast augmentation.